nowhereman999/BASIC-To-6809/README.md

 For more info check out the blog post here: https://wordpress.com/post/nowhereman999.wordpress.com/5054

+V 4.23
+- Made the Tokenizer a little more robust, it now detects array names better if there aren't spaces before the array name and the array is being used inside a function or equation.

 V 4.22
 - Fixed a bug with large BASIC programs especially if it used a large amount of space for the ADDASSEM: section